 Procedurally, when the University receives a report of sexual misconduct, gender-based violence, or other sex or gender discrimination, the campus Title IX Coordinator is notified.
-If the victim wishes to access local community agencies and/or law enforcement for support, the University will assist the victim in making these contacts.
-The Title IX Coordinator will offer assistance to victims in the form of interim or long-term measures such as opportunities for academic accommodations, changes in housing for the victim or the responding student, visa and immigration assistance, changes in working situations, and other assistance as may be appropriate and available on campus or in the community (such as no contact orders, campus escorts, transportation assistance, targeted interventions, etc.).

-If the victim so desires, they will be connected with a counselor on- or off-campus, as well as the University's college victim's advocate.
-No victim is required to take advantage of these services and resources, but the University provides them in the hopes of offering help and support without condition or qualification.
-A summary of rights, options, supports, and procedures, in the form of a document, is provided to all victims, whether they are students, employees, guests, or visitors.
+If the Complainant wishes to access local community agencies and/or law enforcement for support, the University will assist the Complainant in making these contacts.
+The Title IX Coordinator will offer assistance to Complainants in the form of interim or long-term measures such as opportunities for academic accommodations, changes in housing for the victim or the responding student, visa and immigration assistance, changes in working situations, and other assistance as may be appropriate and available on campus or in the community (such as no ontact orders, campus escorts, transportation assistance, targeted interventions, etc.).
+If the victim so desires, they will be connected with a counselor on- or off-campus, as well as the University's college advocate.
+No Complainant is required to take advantage of these services and resources, but the University provides them in the hopes of offering help and support without condition or qualification.
+A summary of rights, options, supports, and procedures, in the form of a document, is provided to all Complainants, whether they are students, employees, guests, or visitors.

-When appropriate upon receipt of notice, the Title IX Coordinator will cause a prompt, fair, and impartial process to be initiated, commencing with a preliminary investigation which may lead to the imposition of sanctions, based upon a preponderance of evidence (what is more likely than not), upon a responding student or other accused individual.
 Procedures detailing the investigation and resolution processes of the University of New Haven can be found online here: newhaven.edu/sexualmisconduct.
 The Coordinator is ultimately responsible for assuring in all cases that the behavior is brought to an end, the University acts to reasonably prevent its recurrence, and the effects on the victim and the community are remedied.
+The preponderance of evidence standard (what is more likely than not) of proof is utilized in the formal complaint, investigation, and hearing process.

-The Title IX Coordinator is also responsible for assuring that training is conducted annually for all advocates, investigators, hearing officers, panelists, and appeals officers that encompasses a hearing process that protects the safety of victims and promotes accountability.
-Training will focus on sexual misconduct, domestic violence, dating violence, sexual assault, stalking, sexual harassment, retaliation, and other behaviors that can be forms of sex or gender discrimination covered by Title IX and the Clery Act.
+The Title IX Coordinator is also responsible for assuring that training is conducted annually for all investigators, hearing officers, panelists, and appeals officers that encompasses a hearing process that protects the safety of victims and promotes accountability.
+Training will focus on s exual misconduct, domestic violence, dating violence, sexual assault, stalking, sexual harassment, retaliation, and other behaviors that can be forms of sex or gender discrimination covered by Title IX and the Clery Act.
 Training will help those decision-makers in the process to protect the safety of victims and to promote accountability for those who commit offenses.

-In any complaint of sexual misconduct, sexual assault, stalking, dating violence, domestic violence, or other sex or gender-based discrimination covered under the federal law.
-Title IX, the reporting party and the responding party are entitled to the same opportunities for a support person or advisor of their choice throughout the process, including any meeting, conference, hearing, or other procedural action.
+In any complaint of sexual misconduct, sexual assault, stalking, dating violence, domestic violence, or other sex or gender-based discrimination covered under the federal law, Title IX, the Complainant and Respondent are entitled to the same opportunities for a support person or advisor of their choice throughout the process, including any meeting, conference, hearing, or other procedural action.
 Please refer to the full Sexual Misconduct Policy for more information regarding the role of advisors: newhaven.edu/sexualmisconduct.
 Once complete, the parties will be informed, in writing, of the outcome, including the finding, the sanctions (if any), and the rationale therefore.
 Delivery of this outcome to the parties will occur without undue delay between notifications.
 All parties will be informed of the University of New Haven's appeal processes and their rights to exercise a request for appeal.
 Should any change in outcome occur prior to finalization, all parties will be timely informed in writing and will be notified when the results of the resolution process become final.